-- after the next NC block after expiration of the tool life, or - at latest one minute after tool life expires (calculation is for a potentiometer setting of 100%)
+- after the next NC block after expiration of the tool life, or - at latest one minute after tool life expires (calculation is for a potentiometer setting of 100%).
+This only applies if the duration of the NC block is less than one minute; otherwise the change occurs after the NC block concludes.

-If the tool life ends during an active M120 (look ahead), the TNC waits to change the tool until after the block in which you canceled the radius compensation with an R0 block.
+If the tool life ends during an active M120 (look ahead), the TNC waits to change the tool until after the block in which you canceled the radius compensation with an G40 block.